Is Interest On A Home Equity Loan Tax Deductible?

 Are Home Equity Loans Tax Deductible?

-Is home equity loan interest tax deductible?
-According to the IRS, mortgage interest on a home equity loan is tax deductible as long as the borrower uses the money to buy, build or improve a home.
-Homeowners can take the interest deduction on up to $750,000 in equity loans or up to $1 million for loans taken before 2018.
+According to the Internal Revenue Service (IRS), mortgage interest on a home equity loan is tax deductible as long as the borrower uses the money to buy, build or improve a home.

-The Tax Cuts and Jobs Act of 2017 limited when homeowners can take the home equity loan tax deduction.
-However, there are still ways to get the deduction.
+The Tax Cuts and Jobs Act of 2017 (TCJA) limited when homeowners can take the home equity loan tax deduction, but there are still ways to qualify for this tax break.

 For example, if you own a home and take out a home equity loan for $100,000 to add a room and prove you used the entire $100,000 for that purpose, you can deduct the mortgage interest paid.

-However, if you took out a loan for $200,000, used $100,000 for home improvements, and the other $100,000 for credit card debt consolidation, you could only deduct the interest on the first $100,000 used to renovate your home.
-This is because the funds used for debt consolidation aren’t eligible.
+On the flip side, if you took out a loan for $200,000, used $100,000 for home improvements and the other $100,000 for credit card debt consolidation, you could only deduct the interest on the first $100,000 used to renovate your home.
+This is because the funds used for debt consolidation aren’t deductible.

 Here’s another example.

 You borrowed $100,000 from your home’s equity and used the funds to pay for your child’s college education instead of taking student loans.
-You cannot take the tax deduction because you didn’t use the funds for a first or second home.
+You can’t take the tax deduction because you didn’t use the funds for a primary residence or second home.

-How Do You Claim A Home Equity Loan Tax Deduction?
+How To Claim A Home Equity Loan Tax Deduction

-- You must use the funds to buy, build, or improve a home
+- You must use the funds to buy, build or substantially improve a home.

 You must provide receipts, bank statements, contracts and proof of payments made to contractors or other home improvement companies.
-In addition, you must prove how you used the funds, so there’s no assumption it was used for anything other than to do with your home.
+In addition, you must prove how you used the funds so there’s no assumption it was used for anything other than your home.

 To determine if you can take the interest deduction, look at the most recent statements from your first and second mortgage.
-The loans must not exceed $750,000.
+The loans must not exceed the IRS threshold.
 It takes only a few minutes to determine if your loans qualify.
-Any amount above $750,000 won’t be eligible.
+Any amount above the limit won’t be eligible.

 If you aren’t sure of your loan amount, you can contact your lender or reference your closing documents to determine how much you borrowed.